View

 Extend Blade

-Similarly, we can extend the Blade view instance by providing a view.extension callback in the configuration.
-For example, the config/view.php would be as follows:
+Similarly, we can extend the Blade view instance by providing a callback to the configuration view.extension, for example, the config/view.php can look like this:

 <?php